 Uber & Beat, two different cases, one same pattern

-Uber & Beat, two different cases, one same pattern: although modern business models and young companies, they don’t have in place a public affairs program to manage sever issues and a permanent corporate communication platform.
-Uber was hiding on its accussations, Beat possibly didn’t own the competence.
+Uber & Beat, two different crisis’ response cases, one same pattern: they both don’t have in place a public affairs program to manage sever issues and a permanent corporate communication platform.
+Sad, although modern business models and young companies.
+Uber is hiding on stakeholder accussations wherever it launches.
+Beat ‘bullied’ by the Greek government, possibly didn’t own the competence.
 But what’s at stake, if your company strategic direction isn’t your main public theme?

 Uber & Beat, two different cases, one same pattern